 - Tea sommeliers know how to identify different types of tea, taste and brew using the proper techniques, and have an understanding of tea and food pairings.

 - The title Tea Sommelier is usually given to people who have gone through a certification program.

 A lot of people in tea really dislike the term Tea Sommelier.
 I think it’s because they think it cheapens the tea knowledge process.

-The tea experts (who will never call themselves tea experts) will all tell you that instead of spending the money, it’s better to learn it on your own by drinking a lot of tea and reading books.
+Tea experts will all tell you that instead of spending the money, it’s better to learn it on your own by drinking a lot of tea and reading books.

 Choosing a Tea School

 I spent a while trying to find the right tea school to get the certification.
-Most programs average $2000 so it’s not something to jump into lightly.
+Most programs are around $1000-$2000, so it’s not something to jump into lightly.